- Home

 What is Binomial Coefficient in Math?

-The number of ways to choose k items from n items, written C(n, k) or \binom{n}{k}.
+The binomial coefficient \binom{n}{k} counts the number of ways to choose k items from n distinct items without regard to order.
+It equals \frac{n!}{k!(n-k)!}.

-Why is Binomial Coefficient important?
+What is the Binomial Coefficient formula?

 Prerequisites